Transparent Anti Slip Tape Applications

 Many companies these days take advantage of the use of floor displays, applying large printed decals onto the floor to advertise their wares.
 Some materials used aren’t always tried and tested in terms of their anti-slip properties, so transparent grip tape can be applied over the surface of the print, to ensure efficient slip protection, but also leaving the display completely visible.
 A side benefit from applying clear safety over the design is that it will prevent the print from wearing, prolonging the life and increasing the durability of the display, making it a more cost-effective venture in the long run.

 Wooden flooring is usually purchased and installed with the aim to be eye-catching, however, once wet, it can become extremely hazardous.
-Applying safety tape is sometimes not desirable, due to it being obtrusive.
+An anti slip application of safety tape is sometimes not desirable, due to it being obtrusive.
 Transparent safety tape can be applied to be very inconspicuous, and not alter the aesthetics of all wooden flooring.
 Heskins transparent safety tape is perfect for these applications and many more where inconspicuous slip prevention is required.
 Transparent safety tape is available in widths ranging from 19mm to 1168mm.
 We stock roll sizes of 25mm, 50mm, 75mm, 100mm and 150mm in width, and 18.3 metres in length.
 Dependent on order quantity, we can produce any width roll within our tolerances.

 If you would like to see how to apply transparent safety tape, you can do so by watching the video below.